-Section 1: experimental tasks assessing ability and confidence with pragmatics and core language
+Section 1: Experimental tasks assessing ability and confidence with pragmatics and core language

 Implicature Comprehension Test-2 (ICT-2).
-In this test of pragmatic language comprehension, participants complete an adapted version of the Implicature
+In this test of pragmatic language comprehension, participants completed an adapted version of the Implicature Comprehension Test (Wilson & Bishop, 2019).
+There was a sequence of 56 videos, each approximately 8 s long, consisting of a conversational adjacency pair between two characters: the first character asked a closed question (eliciting a "yes" or "no" answer) and the second character produced a short answer but did not say yes or no. Each utterance was between 5 and 10 words in length and grammatically simple, and age of acquisition of the words did not exceed middle primary school level.
+Following the dialogue, the participant heard a comprehension question directly based on the structure of the first character's question.

-Comprehension Test (Wilson & Bishop, 2019).
-There is a sequence of 56 videos, each approximately 8 s long, consisting of a conversational adjacency pair between two characters: the first character asks a closed question (eliciting a 'yes' or 'no' answer) and the second character produces a short answer but does not say yes or no. Each utterance is between 5 and 10 words in length, grammatically simple, and age of acquisition of the words does not exceed middle primary school level.
-Following the dialogue, the participant hears a comprehension question directly based on the structure of the first character's question.
-The participant answers the question on a 4-point scale (yes, maybe yes, maybe no, no) by clicking buttons arranged horizontally on the screen.
-This is a timed task, with a time limit of 10 s for a response from the offset of the question.
-There are two item types: implicature and explicit-response.
-Utterance length and psycholinguistic variables (word frequency, word age-of-acquisition and word concreteness) are controlled across the two item types.
+The participant answered the question on a 4-point scale (yes, maybe yes, maybe no, no) by clicking buttons arranged horizontally on the screen.
+This was a timed task, with a time limit of 10 s for a response from the offset of the question.
+There were two item types: implicature and explicit-response.
+Utterance length and psycholinguistic variables (word frequency, word age-of-acquisition and word concreteness) were controlled across the two item types.

-For 40 videos, the second character's answer is indirect, and the participant needs to process implicature to answer the comprehension question appropriately.
+For 40 videos, the second character's answer was indirect, and the participant needed to process implicature to answer the comprehension question appropriately.
 Example: